Home

 Buda, the hilly and leafy side, lies on the West bank of the Danube, while Pest, the administrative and commercial heart of the city, lies on the East bank.

-Here you can read about several wonderful Budapest attractions, information on how to get to them a little bit of history and some useful tips and advice.
+Here you can read about several wonderful Budapest attractions, information on how to find them, a little bit of history and some useful tips and advice.

 Buda